Pachamama Senior Management Team

 Senior Operations Manager

 Born in Sydney to young parents, Robyn moved to Perth at the age of two.
 She believes her unsettled childhood attending 11 schools in 12 years created within her a deep appreciation of connection to community, nature and oneself.
-She believes that Early Childhood Educators feeling genuinely valued can have a significantly positive and long term impact on children's lives.
+She believes that Early Childhood Educators who genuinely feel valued can have a significantly positive impact on children's lives.

 To the considerable benefit of the Pachamama community, Robyn is well experienced in building supportive relationships that foster self worth, self esteem and enhanced learning opportunities for both Educators and children.